 What can you grow hydroponically?

 The best advice for beginners: start with lettuce.
 It is forgiving, fast, and teaches you the fundamentals of pH, nutrients, and light management without the complexity of fruiting crops.
+For more beginner-friendly options, see our 10 easy hydroponic plants guide.

 How much does it cost to start?

-You can start hydroponics for less than you might spend on a takeaway dinner.
-A simple Kratky system (mason jar, net pot, clay pebbles, nutrients, pH drops, and seeds) costs approximately 15 to 25 pounds.
-The nutrients and pH drops last for months across multiple grows, so the cost per subsequent grow drops to 1 to 3 pounds.
+A simple Kratky system (mason jar, net pot, clay pebbles, nutrients, pH drops, and seeds) costs approximately ยฃ15-25.
+The nutrients and pH drops last for months across multiple grows, so the cost per subsequent grow drops to ยฃ1-3.
+See our mason jar hydroponics guide for the complete step-by-step.

 Is hydroponics hard to learn?